-Individual, Couple, and Family Counselling Family Counselling Centre of Brant Inc.
+Individual, Couple, and Family Counselling Willowbridge Community Services

-Family Counselling Centre of Brant Inc.519-753-417354 Brant Avenue, Brantford, N3T 3G8E-mail: office@fccb.ca; www.fccb.caConfidential counselling solutions are offered to individuals, couples, children, families and workplaces.
+E-mail: office@willowbridge.ca website: www.willowbridge.ca Confidential counselling solutions are offered to individuals, couples, children, families and workplaces.
 The purpose of talking with a counsellor is to help make sense of what is going on in one's life.
 We can help with issues such as abuse, anger, depression, anxiety, family violence, grief, parenting, relationship difficulties, separation and divorce, sexual assault (women or men), stress, and trauma.
 Fee for service based on client's ability to pay.
+Please be advised the Family Counselling Centre of Brant has changed its name to Willowbridge Community Services.

-St. Joseph's Health Care905-522-1155 ext.
-33433Eating Disorders Program
+St. Joseph's Health Care Eating Disorders Program